Adolphe Thiers: Making peace

 During the dramatic events of the Commune, France was still officially at war with Prussia and then with the new German Empire.
-The fighting had stopped, but German soldiers occupied about half the territory of France.
+The fighting had stopped, but German troops occupied about half the territory of France.
 Bismarck and the German government were concerned by the Paris uprising, and feared that France would resume fighting the war.
-Bismarck declared that Germany would not remove its soldiers from France until the French government was solidly established, and twice offered Thiers German soldiers to help suppress it, but Thiers refused.
+Bismarck declared that Germany would not remove its army from France until the French government was solidly established, and twice offered Thiers German troops to help suppress the Commune, but Thiers refused.

 Once the Commune had fallen to the French Army, Thiers turned his attention to liberating French soil from German occupation.
 He had lost Alsace and part of Lorraine, with a total population of 1.6 million of the 36.1 million inhabitants of France; the government had a deficit of nearly three billion francs, France owed Germany five billion francs under the terms of peace, which had to be paid largely in gold; and the destruction during the Paris Commune required 232 million francs to repair.
 Thiers used his considerable financial skills to find the money.
 He borrowed money from the Bank of France and the Morgan bank in London, and in June 1871 he issued bonds, which brought in over 4 billion francs.
-In July 1871, Thiers was able to pay the first five hundred million francs of the payment to Germany.
-In exchange, as they had promised, the Germans withdrew their troops from three departments; the Eure, the Somme, and the lower Seine.
+In July 1871, Thiers made the first payment of 500 million francs.
+In exchange, as they had promised, the Germans withdrew their troops from three departments: Eure, Somme, and Seine-Inférieure.